markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Xbox-Controller.md

--- unfinished ---

-Send events from an Xbox controller connected to a Pi to WAMP components anywhere.
+Receive controller events from a Xbox controller connected to a Raspberry Pi.
+Events are transmitted using WAMP.

+This example uses [xboxdrv](https://github.com/xboxdrv/xboxdrv), a usersprace driver for Xbox game controllers.

 ## Try it out

 The code for the example consists of a adapter written in Python and AutobahnPython using Twisted.
 The adapter runs on the Pi and connects to Crossbar.io running on a network accessible from the Pi.

 Included is a frontend running in the browser.
 The frontend is written in JavaScript using AutobahnJS and connects to the same Crossbar.io router instance as the adapter connects to.
-Consequently, the frontend is able to invoke the procedures exposed on the Pi and subscribe to events generated from there.
+Consequently, the frontend is able to  subscribe to events generated from there.

+### Pairing the controller

+To pair the controller with the receiver, press the button on the receiver (there's only one), and the small button next to the port for wired controller connections on the controller simultaneously for a few seconds

-## Preparations on the Pi
+### Preparations on the Pi

 Install [xboxdrv](https://github.com/xboxdrv/xboxdrv) (a userspace drive for Xbox gamepad controllers):